This post may contain affiliate links. Read our privacy policy.

 Whole carrot cake on a cake stand.

-How to Make Paleo Carrot Cake:
+How to Make Carrot Cake with Almond Flour:

 Preheat the oven to 350 degrees Fahrenheit and line two 8-inch cake pans with parchment paper liners.

-Add all the ingredients for the cake except the walnuts, raisins and carrots to a high powered blender or food processor.
 If you don’t have a high-speed blender or if you prefer making cake batters using mixing bowls, feel free to make the cake batter in a large mixing bowl instead of a blender.

 Blend the carrot cake ingredients until a smooth batter forms.